tumpio/requestcontrol/_locales/en/manual.rst

 Path
 ^^^^

-Path matches the request URL path.
-Path may subsequently contain any combination of "*" wildcard and any of the characters that are allowed in URL path.
-The "*" wildcard matches any portion of path and may appear more than once.
-Below is examples for using path patterns.
+Path in pattern may subsequently contain any combination of "\*" wildcard and any of the characters that are allowed in URL path.
+The "\*" wildcard matches any portion of path and it may appear more than once.

+Below is examples for using path in patterns.

 +-----------------------------------+-----------------------------------+
 | ``*``                             | Match any path.                   |